kriptoistanbul/auskaras/_posts/2024-01-22-turkey-bodrum.md

 <h2>Discovering <b>Bargilya</b></h2>
 <h3>Bargilya Ancient City</h3>
-<p>Bargilya Ancient City, home to a temple, an ancient theater, and numerous historical remains, was named after the mythical horse-slayer Bargylos.
+<p>Bargilya Ancient City, Pradžia to a temple, an ancient theater, and numerous historical remains, was named after the mythical horse-slayer Bargylos.
 Visiting this ancient city offers a peaceful retreat, allowing visitors to immerse themselves in its tranquility and history.</p>

 <h3>Tuzla Bird Sanctuary</h3>
 <p>Near Bargilya Ancient City is the Tuzla Bird Sanctuary, a must-visit location in Bodrum.
-Home to over 100 bird species, including numerous flamingos, it is a perfect spot for birdwatching enthusiasts.</p>
+Pradžia to over 100 bird species, including numerous flamingos, it is a perfect spot for birdwatching enthusiasts.</p>

 <h3>Venice Castle</h3>
 <p>The Venice Castle, offering a stunning view of the Aegean Sea, is a free-to-visit site.
 Located in Aspat Bay, the castle once served as a vital defense point for the region.</p>